JonJagger/cyber-dojo/languages/readme.txt

-I structure the docker-containers so that each language has its own folder with its own base container, and each language/test sub-folder has its own derived docker-container.
-Sometimes a language/test Dockerfile will contain nothing except a FROM command.
-Viz, I could use the language's base docker-container.
+I structure the languages/ folder so that each language has its own folder with its own _docker_context sub-folder which contains the Dockerfile for creating the language's base docker image.
+For example: languages/Go/_docker_context/Dockerfile is used to script the creation of the Go docker images.

+Each language+test has its own language sub-folder which in turn has its own _docker_context sub-folder which contains the Dockerfile for creating the language+test's docker image.
+For example: languages/Go/testing/_docker_context/Dockerfile is used to script the creation of the Go+testing docker image.

+Sometimes a language/test's Dockerfile contains nothing except a FROM command.
+Viz, I could use the language's base docker-image.
 But I do it anyway for regularity.

 New docker images are pushed (by me) to their cyberdojofoundation hub